Hidden-charm Hexaquarks from Lattice QCD

-We first analyze the ordinary mesons including $K$, $D$, $D_s$, $\eta_c$ and $J/\psi$, and also baryons $\Lambda$, $\Xi$, $\Omega$, $\Lambda_c$, and $\Xi_c$.
-We calculate the two-point correlation functions with the pertinent interpolating operators. {The masses of the ground state hadrons are obtained from the two-state fits of the corresponding correlation functions with reasonable $\chi^2$/d.o.f..
-We simultaneously extrapolate all of the ground state masses to the physical pion mass and continuum limit using the following parametrization for all of the hadrons except kaon,}
+We first analyze the ordinary mesons and baryons including the $\pi$, $K$, $D$, $D_s$, $\Lambda$, $\Xi$, $\Omega$, $\Lambda_c$, $\Xi_c$, $\eta_c$ and $J/\psi$.
+Using the wall sources with Coulomb gauge fixing, we calculate the two-point correlation functions with the pertinent interpolating operator.
+The mass for the hadrons can be obtained from two-state fits of the correlations.
+To explore the effects of the finite lattice spacing and non-physical pion mass, we perform a joint extrapolation to the continuum and physical pion limit.
+We extrapolate all of the ground state masses to the physical pion mass and continuum limit using the following parametrization for all the hadrons except kaon~\cite{Gasser:1984gg},

 and the parameterization inspired by the chiral symmetry is used in the kaon case: